 This secret to reduce pain while wearing heels is so good, you’re going to want to share it.
 Woman’s Wear Daily recommends taping your third and fourth toes (counting from the big toe) together to alleviate pain from wearing high heels.
 Sound crazy?
 The proof is in the science: there’s a nerve that splits between those two toes, which causes pain when pressure is put on it (like when you wear heels).
 The tape helps to remove strain on the nerve.

 Lucky for your tired, sore feet, we're on a mission to empower you to eliminate your footwear pain this holiday season.
 Over the years, we've become acquainted with plenty of shoe hacks (many of them directly from shoe designers) that help your feet feel much better inside all your fabulous heels.
 Armed with our favorite five—which we're breaking down below—you'll be able to dance the night away and never once feel like your feet are killing your fun.

 Your feet are going to have to do a lot more work if you're constantly slipping around because your new shoes don't have any traction yet.
 Take some sandpaper and rub it against the bottom of your heels until they're noticeably rougher.
 This will create more friction between your shoe and the floor, and prevent you from taking an embarrassing tumble on the dance floor.

-The number one mistake women make would probably be not having the right shoe size for their foot.
+The No. 1 mistake women likely make is not having the right shoe size for their foot.
 Your foot size changes over the years, even as much as one full size, especially after having kids.
 Have your feet sized once a year, and do it if you’ve never had it done.
 Have your feet measured when you’re buying shoes, for width and for length as well.
 A lot of people think they’re a wide or vise versa and they’re not, so definitely do that before you shop.